The sound of your brakes grinding can send uncomfortable vibrations down your spine and set your teeth on edge.

 - Top 7 Reasons Why Your Brakes Are Grinding

 Top 7 Reasons Why Your Brakes Are Grinding

 There are lots of things that can result in your car’s brakes grinding.

-While some may be more serious than others, you should always have your grinding brakes checked as soon as possible.
+While one brake issue may be more serious than another, you should always have your grinding or squeaky brakes checked as soon as possible.